Invoke-Command Powershell Usage Examples + Remote execution

-Invoke-Command cmdlet has many useful implementations (you can find more examples in the provided link).
-You can use it to run a command, a set of commands, on a local computer, on a remote computer, on several computers.
-For remoting you also can check the Cmdlet of “New-PSSession”.
+You can run a command, a set of commands, on local, remote, or several computers.
+For remoting, you also can check the Cmdlet of “New-PSSession.”

-As of Powershell 6.0 you also can connect to remote computer through Secure Shell connection (SSH) with Invoke-Command.
+As of Powershell 6.0, you also can connect to a remote computer through a Secure Shell connection (SSH) with Invoke-Command.

-Let’s say you want to run a Powershell file “*.ps1” on a local computer:
+Let’s say you want to run a file “*.ps1” with Powershell Invoke-Command usage on a local computer:

 Invoke-Command -FilePath c:\scripts\test.ps1

-If you want to run a number of Cmdlets in a script block:
+If you want to run several Cmdlets in a script block:

 Invoke-Command -Scriptblock {